 - We need to prevent poverty There is a strong correlation between being born poor and experiencing a lifetime of poverty and many of the triggers of poverty experienced in childhood and later life are preventable if identified and addressed in a timely manner.
-Providing early, targeted and holistic interventions can therefore help reduce the likelihood of poverty occurring in our communities. - We need to help people into work work is one of the most fundamental and effective means of tackling poverty in all its forms.
-Work provides income and opportunities for social, emotional and cerebral development as well as improved health and well-being.
-Latest figures show that the median income for Carmarthenshire is £23,365 which is below the Welsh figure of £26,580 and a decrease on the median income for Carmarthenshire in the previous year. - We need to improve the lives of people living in poverty by supporting those in poverty and improving access to help to maintain basic standards of living.
+Providing early, targeted and holistic interventions can therefore help reduce the likelihood of poverty occurring in our communities. - We need to help people into work work is one of the most fundamental and effective means of . tackling poverty in all its forms.
+Work provides income and opportunities for social, emotional and cerebral development as well as improved health and well-being. - We need to improve the lives of people living in poverty by supporting those in poverty and improving access to help to maintain basic standards of living.

-- A. Our children and education services will work to prevent poverty through delivering key early intervention programmes such as flying start and team around the family (TAF).
+- A. Our children and education services will work to prevent poverty through delivering key early intervention programmes such as flying start, team around the family (TAF) and financial literacy is on the school curriculum.
 In addition services such as housing will take a more proactive, preventative approach to addressing key triggers of poverty to prevent escalation of issues such as homelessness and fuel poverty. - B. We will help people into work by building their confidence and skills through the dedicated Communities 4 Work programme and targeted support for those who are furthest from the labour market e.g. those who are Not in Employment, Education or Training (NEET). - C. We will improve the lives of those living in poverty through promoting and supporting greater financial literacy via services such as trading standards and housing benefits.
 We will also deliver initiatives to support key vulnerable groups including the School Holiday Enrichment Programme (SHEP), Toy Box and Hamper appeal.